July 13, 2021

 With continued investments in infrastructure, the need for crowd control will continue to increase.

 Anil Patel, Group Sales & Marketing Director for Bradbury Group commented ‘There are a number of projects requiring gates for security, from new underground stations to new stadiums.
-We see this development as an exciting next phase for Bradbury Group and are proud to have produced our first gates at our Foxhills facility with such great LPS and SR standards.’
+We see this development as an exciting next phase for Bradbury Group and are proud to have produced our first gates at our Foxhills facility with such great SR standards.’